benetagetzie/A10-Decentralized-Crowdfunding-Platform-Based-On-Blockchain-Technology-/README.md

-# A10-Decentralized-Crowdfunding-Platform-Based-On-Blockchain-Technology-
+# A10-Decentralized-Funding-Platform-Based-On-Blockchain-Technology-
-DECENTRALIZED CROWDFUNDING PLATFORM BASED ON BLOCKCHAIN TECHNOLOGY
+DECENTRALIZED FUNDING PLATFORM BASED ON BLOCKCHAIN TECHNOLOGY

 1. The fundraiser need to register themselves by providing the Username, Password, Email and Phone number.
 2. Then the fundraiser can login using the username and password through which they have registered.